 Are you contemplating booking a trip to Bergen in winter?
-This Bergen winter travel guide will tell you some of my favorite things to do around Christmas and the rest of the winter season.
+I’ve got you covered!
+This guide will tell you some of my favorite things to do around Christmas and the rest of the winter season.

 - When is it Winter in Bergen?